axibase/atsd/parsers/csv/README.md

 ## Overview

-CSV files can be [uploaded](uploading-csv-files.md) via HTTP API or manually through the web interface.
+[Upload CSV files](uploading-csv-files.md) via HTTP API or manually through the web interface.

 ![](./resources/csv.gif)

-To process a CSV file you need to create a CSV parser, which splits the file into lines (rows) consisting of multiple columns and converts the lines into `series`, `property`, and `message` commands.
+To process a CSV file, create a CSV parser.
+A parser splits the file into lines to create rows and then into tokens to create columns.
+Finally, the parser converts the newly created array of cells into `series`, `property`, and `message` commands.

 ### Configuration Settings